mayankchoubey/deno-in-2-hours/README.md

 ```ts
 Deno.loadavg(); //[ 1.92919921875, 2.50830078125, 2.3837890625 ]
 ```
-- Use `Deno.osRelease` to get details about the operating system
+- Use `Deno.osRelease` to get details about the operating system version
 ```ts
 Deno.osRelease(); //19.6.0 (on mac)
 ```